AkhilAndroid/Personal-Website/content/projects/Stock predictor.md

 showInProjects: true
 ---

-I developed a stock predictor utilizing LSTM for sequence prediction and Django for web application deployment.
-By integrating these technologies, I aimed to provide accurate stock price forecasting through a user-friendly web application interface.
+I developed and implemented a stock predictor web application which provides accurate real time stock price forecasting.
+This is a user-friendly web application interface that utilizes the LSTM algorithm for sequence prediction.